The 10 Worst Fort Lauderdale Suburbs For 2022

 • High rate of uninsured families

-FYI: We defined a suburb as being within 30 miles of Fort Lauderdale.
+We defined a suburb as any town within 30 miles of Fort Lauderdale.

-Additionally, we limited the analysis to places that have over 2,000 people.
+We also limited the analysis to places with over 1,000 people.
 This left us with a grand total of 52 suburbs to evaluate around Fort Lauderdale.

-And finally, we crowned the city with the worst quality of life index the "Worst Suburb near Fort Lauderdale."
-We're lookin' at you, Opa Locka.
-You can download the data here.
+And finally, we crowned the city with the worst quality of life index, the “Worst Suburb near Fort Lauderdale.”
+We’re looking at you, Opa Locka.

 As we mentioned earlier, the suburbs around Fort Lauderdale aren't all bad.
 Highland Beach takes the cake as the best place to live around Fort Lauderdale.